Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 (load scene Ralsei punishment room)

 Info: The Ralsei reference is because in YDKJ 2015, naming yourself `F888 You` & get the final progress, will game over to goat in white silence room.
 Ralsei being a Goat.
 Also the ECG 0 is a reference to a bug in early YDKJ games at Gibberish F888 You game over. the blackening still left the tense heartbeat SFX sound before the software terminates.
 Therefore we make this something to arrest the cardiac to keep it make sense while tying back to history.

+## Nails (Old Screw)

+Joel: Oohp, player (number) coming up their `Nail`!

+Joel: (selected) Oh no player (number victim) you got nailed, 5 seconds! | (selected own) Oh no yourself you footed yourself, 5 seconds!

+(check answer)

+Joel: (victim wrong) Welp, that's unfortunate. (wait for victim shot with nailgun to death)...., (animation finished) You Nailed em, player (number), here's your cash (give cash, & put to break the player until next).
+Hey rest of you, why not you go continue get the answer?

+Joel: (victim correct) Wow, they dodged it.
+Unfortunately, player (number), karma is karma. (wait for bounce the nail gun back to player & then explode animation)..., Welp, this already is the correct answer.
+(ONLY IF there is unselected sponsored wrong answer) Hey, I think I still smell something.
+Got get find which one was it! | (no sponsored wrong answer) Right, moving on!

+## Smoke Bombs (Full stream screw)

+Joel: Wuohp, Fire in the hole!

+(explodos)!!

+Joel: Player (number) has exploded their only bomb,

+(below sections)

+(question finished)

+Joel: Nice blasting, player (number).
+Here all of the cash.

+### Password (repeat as said)

+Joel: Hope you remember your password.

+### 2FA (changing type numbers)

+Joel: Hope you didn't lose your 2FA token.

+### Pattern (Android pattern lock)

+Joel: Hope you can guess your pattern there.

+### Size small

+Joel: Hope you don't mind trying to read some fine prints

+### Size big

+Joel: Hope you don't mind trying to read overbloated text

+### DVD corner screensaver (answer bounce like screensaver)

+Joel: Let's see whose DVD logo hits the corner.

+### Mirrored

+Joel: Mirror, mirror on the wall.
+Who's the most genius & also the most desperate player in this game?

+### License Agreement (the agree button is only after you fully scrolled the long post)

+(GNU GPL v3, CC4.0-BY-SA full deed, and extra mumbles)

+Joel: Well, who's having time to answer, when you have to agree with the license first, lmao!

+(press down multiple time to scroll down until you get to agree button)

+### Penalty (witheld for until 5 seconds left before able to answer)

+Joel: Well, penalty is no fun, right?

+### Blind

+Joel: The display down, your display.
+And nope still, physical buttons also don't work.
+But you can still blindly press answer on the touch screen.

+### Minimized

+Joel: And Whoops, I think your remote went to home screen. reopen the remote app again!

 # End